pharo-project/pharo-potentialEnhancementLogs/DelayRefactoring.md

 # Delay refactoring completed for Pharo 4

-1. Previously Delay scheduling was implemented on the class of the Delay, such that any unit tests would interfere with the live system, and the live system would interfere with unit tests - so there were none.
+1. Previously Delay scheduling was implemented on the class-side of the Delay, such that any unit tests would interfere with the live system, and the live system would interfere with unit tests - so there were none.

-   For Pharo 4, the delay scheduling was refactored to the instance side of its own class DelayScheduler, so that isolated instances can be used in the unit tests.
+   For Pharo 4, the delay scheduling was refactored to the instance-side of its own class DelayScheduler, so that isolated instances can be used in the unit tests.
 [Case 14261](https://pharo.fogbugz.com/default.asp?14261)

 2. Previously Delays were scheduled using the millisecond clock that rolls over about every 6 days.
 However the clock can drift backwards in OS level virtual machines (e.g. Xen, VirtualBox, VMWare), which badly affected the millisecond clock rollover checks in the delay scheduling.